LBHackney-IT/HAL/_posts/2017-06-02-Phase 3 - Build.md

 It is important to continuously release parts of the service and get feedback.
 If you don't do that, you'll be creating an ever-larger risk that the service won't achieve its aims.

-It's less that this phase is applicable if you're using off the shelf software.
-However, the principles can be applied if you want to extend the use of the software to multiple services.
+This phase is unlikely to be useful if you are using off-the-shelf software.

 <h2  id="C1">Team and skills</h2>